base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 Save your file and then run `node verifyContractBasescan.js` in your terminal

-If successful, your terminal should output JSON text with three properties `status`, `message` and `result` like below:
+If successful, your terminal will output JSON text with three properties `status`, `message` and `result` like below:

 ```bash
 {